-The total costs associated with the transaction were approximately \$395 thousand (\$350 thousand at August 31, 2011) which included the \$25 thousand which represented the fair value of the brokers' services provided as part of the Offering.
-The increase in costs from the previous quarter relates to invoices received subsequent to the quarter end which were higher than anticipated.
+The total costs associated with the transaction were approximately \$395 thousand which included the \$25 thousand which represented the fair value of the brokers' services provided as part of the Offering.
 Each such broker warrant is exercisable for one Unit at a price of \$0.40 per Unit for a period of 24 months following the closing of the Offering.
 The Company has allocated the net proceeds of the Offering to the common shares and the common share purchase warrants based on their estimated relative fair values.
 Based on relative fair values, \$1.2 million of the net proceeds were allocated to the common shares and \$609 thousand to the common share purchase warrants.